ULHPC/tutorials/multiphysics/README.md

 Toolchains represent sets of compilers together with libraries commonly required to build software, such as MPI, BLAS/LAPACK (linear algebra) and FFT (Fast Fourier Transforms).
 For more details, see [the EasyBuild page on toolchains](https://github.com/hpcugent/easybuild/wiki/Compiler-toolchains).

-For our initial tests we will use the __foss__ toolchain which includes GCC, OpenMPI, OpenBLAS/LAPACK, ScaLAPACK(/BLACS) and FFTW:
+For our initial tests we will use the __foss__ toolchain which includes GCC, __OpenMPI__, OpenBLAS/LAPACK, ScaLAPACK(/BLACS) and FFTW:

        (node)$> module load toolchain/foss
        (node)$> module list

-The main alternative to this toolchain is __intel__ (toolchain/intel) that includes the Intel tools icc, ifort, impi and imkl.
+The main alternative to this toolchain is __intel__ (toolchain/intel) that includes the Intel tools icc (C/C++ Compiler), ifort (Fortran compiler), impi (__IntelMPI__) and imkl (Math Kernel Library).

-#### On Iris:

-       (node)$> module avail mpi/

-       ----------------------------- /opt/apps/resif/data/stable/default/modules/all ----------------------------------------------------
-          mpi/MVAPICH2/2.2b-GCC-4.9.3-2.25    mpi/OpenMPI/2.1.1-GCC-6.3.0-2.28                       (D)    toolchain/gompi/2017a
-          mpi/OpenMPI/2.1.1-GCC-6.3.0-2.27    mpi/impi/2017.1.132-iccifort-2017.1.132-GCC-6.3.0-2.27        toolchain/iimpi/2017a

-         Where:
-          D:  Default Module

-       Use "module spider" to find all possible modules.
-       Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".

-      (node)$> module avail toolchain/
+Both toolchains provide an MPI implementation, that are set up to integrate with the SLURM scheduler.
+One particularity of the tight integration between the MPI libraries and SLURM is that applications can be directly started in parallel with the `srun` command, instead of the (traditional) `mpirun` or `mpiexec`.
+Note that `srun` takes different parameters than either OpenMPI or IntelMPI's `mpirun`.

-As of June 2018 we are testing a new set of global software with updated versions for our major applications, libraries and their dependencies.
+As of June 2019 we are testing a new set of global software with updated versions for our major applications, libraries and their dependencies.
-To try them out, you'll need first to `module use /opt/apps/resif/data/devel/default/modules/all`
+To try them out, you'll need first to switch the software set from the production one loaded by default to the development (experimental/testing) one:

 Test now:

-      (node)$> module use /opt/apps/resif/data/devel/default/modules/all
+      (node)$> module load swenv/default-env/devel
       (node)$> module avail toolchain/

+To go back to the production software set:
+      (node)$> module load swenv/default-env/latest

-### Simple test cases on Gaia
+### Simple test case on iris

-We will now try to run the `hostname` application, which simply shows a system's host name.
-Check out the differences (if any) between the following executions:

-       (node)$> hostname
-       (node)$> mpirun hostname
-       (node)$> mpirun -n 2 hostname
-       (node)$> mpirun -np 2 hostname
-       (node)$> mpirun -n 4 hostname
-       (node)$> mpirun -hostfile $OAR_NODEFILE hostname
-       (node)$> mpirun -hostfile $OAR_NODEFILE -n 2 hostname (node)$> mpirun -hostfile $OAR_NODEFILE -n 3 hostname (node)$> mpirun -hostfile $OAR_NODEFILE -npernode 1 hostname

-Note that the `hostname` application is _not_ a parallel application, with MPI we are simply launching it on the different nodes available in the job.

 Now, we will compile and run a simple `hellompi` MPI application.
 Save the following source code in /tmp/hellompi.c :